-Real Investment Show with Lance Roberts

-Monday to Friday, from 6 to 7am.
-Get it now

 Not All Bear Markets Lead The Economy By 6-9 Months.

-"Generally, markets lead the economy.
+?Generally, markets lead the economy.
 However, this tenet failed to hold true for the four great bears.
 At extreme times, the bottoms for the economy and the equity market were aligned and in several cases, the economy LED stocks higher!

-It's unclear whether this bear behaves similarly only because of massive fiscal and monetary stimulus.
-We're not done with stimulus methods either.
-If anything, they've just begun!
+It?s unclear whether this bear behaves similarly only because of massive fiscal and monetary stimulus.
+We?re not done with stimulus methods either.
+If anything, they?ve just begun!
 I know.
-Tough to fathom."
+Tough to fathom.?

+Don't Discount The Bear Market Anatomy

-Also Read: The 4-Phases Of A Full Market Cycle Conclusion Throughout history, individuals repeatedly jump into the more speculative stages of the financial market under the assumption that ?this time is different.?
+Throughout history, individuals repeatedly jump into the more speculative stages of the financial market under the assumption that ?this time is different.?

 Of course, as we now know with the benefit of hindsight, 1929, 1972, 1999, 2007, and 2020, were not different? they were just the peak of speculative investing frenzies.

+However, the massive surge in monetary and fiscal stimulus took market speculation to an entirely new level since the pandemic-driven lows.

-There are select group of investors who are revered for the knowledge and success.
-While we idolize these investors for their respective ?genius,? we can also save ourselves time and money by learning from their wisdom and their experiences.
+There are a select group of investors who are revered for their knowledge and success.
+While we idolize these investors for their respective ?genius, ? we can also save ourselves time and money by learning from their wisdom and their experiences.

 That wisdom was NOT inherited but birthed out of years of mistakes, miscalculations, and trial-and-error.
 Most importantly, what separates these individuals from all others was their ability to learn from those mistakes, adapt, and capitalize on that knowledge in the future.

 Experience is an expensive commodity to acquire, which is why it is always cheaper to learn from the mistakes of others.
-We have compiled a collection of rules, axioms, and wisdom, to protect you from repeating mistakes that eventually destroy your wealth. https://realinvestmentadvice.com/an-investors-desktop-guide-to-trading-part-i/ https://realinvestmentadvice.com/an-investors-desktop-guide-to-trading-part-ii/ "The beast comes in all sizes; their claws differ in sharpness.
-However, they are all dangerous to financial wealth." - Richard Rosso, CFP This time is not different.